 You may have noticed that when browsing, there is a noticeable delay between when you click on something and when something actually happens.
 This click delay was put in place to allow for double tap-to-zoom.
 But in certain circumstances, such as mobile websites that do not allow for zooming or when the viewport is set to width=device-width, this artificial delay has ove. . .
 READ ON »

 Posted June 30, 2013 at 05:00 am by Samantha

 For those who aren’t aware, keeping up to date with the latest XDA Portal posts while browsing the forums is as easy as glancing to the sidebar on the right of the screen.
 However, users of Google Chrome and Opera on the PC can now see the latest Portal happenings from any part of the web with the unofficial XDA Portal Browser Extension.

-Posted June 22, 2013 By: Samantha
+Posted June 22, 2013 at 08:30 am by Samantha

 Threads dedicated to screenshots, wallpapers, signatures, and the like are always quite fun to browse through—either for the creativity boost for your next home screen set up or just to get a taste of what layouts other XDA forum goers have on their devices.
 Of course, in the format of a forum thread, you’ll most likely continuously click through pages and pages of responses just to do so.
 However if Google Chrome is your PC browser of choice, you may want to give the XDA Gallery extension for Chrome a go.

 Developed by XDA Senior Member RubenRybnik, XDA Gallery fetches all images from a thread in a new tab, allowing you to view them in one scrolling page, without the thread pages and responses.
 With ea. . .
 READ ON »